arkency/posts/posts/2016-05-21-one-more-step-to-ddd-in-a-legacy-app.md

 Event organizer, who creates eg. a ticket, can choose a valid VAT rate applying to his product.
 Then, after purchase is made, ticket buyer receives the e-mail with a receipt.
 This has also side-effects in the financial reporting, obviously.

 ## So what's the problem?
 I could simply write a migration and add new VAT rates, remove old ones and update events' products which use old rates.
-However, no domain knowledge would left about when change was done and what kind of change happened.
+However, no domain knowledge would be handed down about when change was made and what kind of change happened.
 You simply can't get that information from `updated_at` column in your database.
 We have nice domain facts "coverage" around _event_ concept in the application, so we're well informed here.
 We don't have such knowledge in regard to the _Organization_.

 ## Start with a plan
 I simply started with making a plan of this upgrade.